Koded/production-ready-serverless-workshop-sparkol/01_Serverless 101/README.md

 <details>
 <summary><b>Changing the versioning behaviour</b></summary><p>

 By default, the Serverless framework would publish a new version of your function with every deployment.
 But, you can customize this behaviour too.

 > _Pro tip:_ For non-production environments, where we're not concerned with rollbacks it's best to disable this default behaviour.
-Lambda has a default regional limit (**hard limit**) of 75GB of deployment artifacts.
+Lambda has a default regional limit (**soft limit**) of 75GB of deployment artifacts.
 Which is why you should disable this behaviour, otherwise you'll likely reach the limit, unless you implement a mechanism for periodically cleaning up old versions.

 1. Go to the Lambda console to see what's the latest version number for the functions you have been deploying and updating.